 International Students may be eligible for other types of student aid.
 Students admitted to the MDiv on a conditional basis may still be eligible for a tuition grant at the discretion of the Admissions Committee.

-Old Testament I & II, New Testament I & II, History of Christianity I & II, Theology I & II, Worship I, Songs of the Church, Leadership in Church and Congregation, Homiletics I, Education and Faith Formation, Context and Ministry, Contextual Education, Christian Ethics in Context, Ministry Seminar, Leadership Seminar.
+Old Testament I & II, New Testament I & II, History of Christianity I & II, Theology I & II, Worship I, Context and Ministry, Songs of the Church, Homiletics I, Education and Faith Formation, Care and Community, Contextual Education, Christian Ethics in Context, Mission & Religious Pluralism, Ministry Integration.

-MDiv students are required to take 4 Open Electives and 6 Designated Electives, for a total of 10 from the following areas:
+MDiv students are required to take 5 Open Electives, and 6 Designated Electives and must include courses in each of the following areas:

 Worship or Homiletics